Israel lurches toward unprecedented political crisis, Netanyahu faces possible 2nd election

 Breaking News Emails

-JERUSALEM — Prime Minister Benjamin Netanyahu is facing the possibility of having to fight a second election this year, as he struggles to form a coalition government.
-With a looming deadline, Israel's newly elected parliament began drafting a bill on Monday to dissolve itself.
+JERUSALEM — Israel's parliament on Monday passed a preliminary motion to dissolve itself.
+The move further pushed the country toward an unprecedented political impasse, less than two months after elections seemed to promise Prime Minister Benjamin Netanyahu a new mandate.

-If the bill passes, Israel would be in unchartered waters — sending the political system into disarray with a second snap election in just a matter of months.
+If the bill receives final passage in a vote scheduled Wednesday, Israel would be forced to hold new elections — sending the political system into disarray.

-Netanyahu appeared to have a clear path to a majority coalition, and fifth term in office overall, after the April 9 elections.
-His Likud party secured 35 seats, tying it for the largest party in the highly fractured 120-seat parliament.
-Counting his traditional allies, Netanyahu appeared to control a solid 65-55 majority.
+Netanyahu appeared to have a clear path to victory, and a fourth consecutive term, after the April 9 elections.
+His Likud party emerged tied as the largest party in the 120-seat parliament, and with his traditional allies, he appeared to control a solid 65-55 majority.

+But he has struggled to form a government ahead of a looming deadline to do so.
+His prospective coalition has been thrown into crisis in recent days by former Defense Minister Avigdor Lieberman, an ally and sometimes rival of Netanyahu's.

+Netanyahu delivered a primetime statement on Monday calling on his potential partners to put "the good of the nation above every other interest" in order to avoid sending the country once again to "expensive, wasteful" elections.
+He placed the blame on Lieberman for creating the crisis, but said he was hopeful his efforts to salvage a compromise in the next 48 hours would succeed.

 Without the five seats of Lieberman's Yisrael Beiteinu party, Netanyahu cannot muster a majority.

-"The draft law has become a symbol and we will not capitulate on our symbols," Lieberman said at a combative press conference, vowing to press for new elections if his demands are not met.
+"The draft law has become a symbol and we will not capitulate on our symbols," Lieberman defiantly said, vowing to press for new elections if his demands are not met.

-President Donald Trump tweeted on Monday that he hope things would work out for Netanyahu.
+Netanyahu and Lieberman met Monday evening in a last-ditch effort to find a compromise.
+Israeli media said the meeting ended without any progress, and quoted Likud officials as saying Netanyahu would soon order new elections.

 Netanyahu's ruling Likud has traditionally had an alliance with ultra-Orthodox and nationalist parties.
 But Lieberman, a former top Netanyahu aide, is a wild card.
 Though stanchly nationalist, he also champions a secular agenda aimed toward his political base of immigrants from the former Soviet Union.